Assessment centre tips for graduates

 If you're applying for graduate jobs, you'll probably come across assessment centres at some point.
 Here's what to expect and how to pass an assessment day.

-Usually held after the first round of interviews, assessment centres (also known as 'assessment days') often take place over the course of a couple of days, and involve coming together with the other candidates and taking part in a range of activities.
+Usually held after the first round of interviews, assessment centres (also known as 'assessment days') often take place over the course of a couple of days.
+They involve coming together with five to 10 other candidates and taking part in a range of activities.

-They're arguably even more stressful than a standard job interview, so preparation is absolutely essential.
+They're arguably even more stressful than a standard job interview, so preparation is essential.

-To help you perform at your best, we've put together this guide, covering everything from what you can expect to be doing, to how to really impress your potential employer at an assessment centre.
+To help you perform at your best, we've put together this guide with assessment centre tips.
+Below, we cover everything from what you can expect to be doing, to how to really impress your potential employer at an assessment centre.

 What's in this guide?

 Here are the main stages involved in an assessment centre:

 Meeting the employer and candidates

 If the assessment day is actually a few assessment days, the social introductions will usually happen on the evening before the first day.